mat-0/uk.thechels.cod/index.md

 - The average temperature today is 7.98˚C,
 - With highs of 8.31˚C and lows of 7.14˚C,
-- It may feel like 5.74˚C with overcast clouds
+- It may feel like 5.74˚C with light rain
 - The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 996hPa and humidity is 90%
+- The pressure is 995hPa and humidity is 90%
 - The sun will rise at 07:57 and set at 15:59

 <!-- weather_marker ends -->